Department of Music

 Contemporary Music Center Program

-The CMC Tour is the capstone experience of the semester.
-Students and faculty embark on a 6-day tour of college campuses and other venues, mounting a show each night with full production - lights, sound, staging and video.
+This course, often referred to as "Road Trip" or "Tour," is the capstone experience of the semester.
+Students and faculty embark on a 6-8 day tour of college campuses and clubs mounting a show each night with full production - lights, sound, staging, and video.
 Every student is involved in the process either as a performer, part of the technical staff, or as a producer.
-The Business Track students are also required to keep the tour on budget by tracking costs and providing daily analysis of the budget.
+The Business track students are also required to keep the tour on budget by tracking costs and providing a daily analysis of the budget.

 Artist Track